davidcrispell/silent-subliminal-transfer/README.md

 ## Current status

+Update 1: Funded! $3600 for compute, storage, AI accounts, and contingency has been funded.
+Update 1.1: Technically news arriving at the same time as the above, but the laptop broke so we need to get it fixed and plan experiments around it.

 Design and compute scoping.
 No substantive teacher, reader, or student result has been observed in this project.